meng89/epubpacker/docs/index.rst

     api/index

-Epubuilder is a Python module to build EPUB 2 or 3 document from web files and related information.
+Epubaker is a Python module to build EPUB 2 or 3 document from web files and related information.

 Quick Start